 Hyperbaric Oxygen Therapy Saves Lives and Limbs

 Non-healing wounds, if not treated, can lead to limb amputation or much worse.
-The Comprehensive Wound Healing/Hyperbaric Center at Chilton Hospital offers hyperbaric oxygen (HBO) therapy to accelerate the healing process.
+The Comprehensive Wound Healing/Hyperbaric Center at Chilton Medical Center offers hyperbaric oxygen (HBO) therapy to accelerate the healing process.
 HBO therapy increases the concentration of oxygen in the blood in order to speed cell repair.
 This groundbreaking treatment is also used for patients with carbon monoxide poisoning, cyanide poisoning, decompression sickness, thermal burns and various other ailments.

 "During treatment, all you have to do is relax in a transparent chamber and breathe as you normally would," explained Manager of Comprehensive Wound Healing/Hyperbaric Center Sue Becker, RN.
 "It's completely painless and non-invasive."
 Mary Lillo is living testament of this claim.
 The 81-year-old lifetime Paterson resident developed serious bedsores on her legs while staying at another area hospital.
 After the sores refused to heal, she consulted Chilton Internal Medicine Specialist Ayman Eraiba, M.D., who suggested she try HBO therapy.
 If it weren't for his suggestion, the wounds may have progressed until amputation was needed.